arbaadrian/kubergrant/README.md

   # access
 http://master:31096

-  # below command will give the IP of the prometheus endpoint that needs to be adde into grafana datasources
+  # below command will give the IP of the prometheus endpoint that needs to be added into grafana datasources
 kubectl describe service prometheus-server | grep -i endpoints
 ```